Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 The best question to ask yourself is:
 `If without fears or failures, what do you want to do now?`

+## Free from expectations
+`I don’t measure my effectiveness at all.
+I don’t believe in self-measurement.
+I feel like this is a form of self-discipline, self-punishment, and self-conflict.
+If you hurt other people because they have expectations of you, that’s their problem.
+If they have an agreement with you, it’s your problem.
+But, if they have an expectation of you, that’s completely their problem.
+It has nothing to do with you.
+They’re going to have lots of expectations out of life.
+The sooner you can dash their expectations, the better.
+[1]`

 ## Happiness from peace, which comes from a place of lacks nothing
 "Today, I believe happiness is really a default state.
 Happiness is there when you remove the sense of something missing in your life.
 We are highly judgmental survival-and-replication machines.